gaussic/fancywriter/README.md

 # fancywriter

-Using deep neural nets to write books
+Using deep neural nets to write.